Rachit Jain, Founder & CEO, Youth4work

 Holding the basic degrees, millions of job seekers enter the market every year.
-Still, it is not sufficient to get employment.
+Still it is not sufficient to get employment.
 The availability of the workforce in India is much more than in any country.
 Empowering women, up skilling youth, decreasing workforce in the agriculture sector has grew the need of jobs.
-In this globalised world, where knowledge and competition is growing each day, there is an immediate need for jobs.
+In this globalized world, where knowledge and competition is growing each day there is an immediate need for jobs.
 Skill training is not a bigger problem than the uneducated, untrained people looking for jobs.
 But where are the Jobs?
-The plague of white-collar jobs and the undervaluing the skill development has left today’s youth in a dilemma.
+The plague of white collar jobs and the undervaluing the skill development has left today’s youth in a dilemma.

 The intensify problem is the growing skill gap between the industry standards and the skills the freshers are equipped with.
 The government's flagship skilling scheme, PMKVY, is still struggling to achieve the end results.
 The competition of the entry level jobs has become tougher and it is not decreasing in anytime soon now.
 Addressing these concerns of employers, students and educators, we need to materialise digital intelligence to bring about a paradigm shift by positively impacting the skilling ecosystem in the contemporary world.
 E.g. How awesome would it be to have a large pool of tested and ranked 1 million people for ‘Core Java' skill across all experience ranges (Fresher, Middle, Senior) across degrees (B.Tech, BCA, B.Sc.) and locations across PAN India?